neeeeeeeeeeeerd/The-War-Of-KSP-MODS/README.md

 The War Of KSP DMP<br/><br/>
 Installation:<br/><br/>
 Delete the original Gamedata folder , Put in the Gamedata of compression bag.<br/>
+Notice:You should change EN version of MechJeb2. <br/>
 Server IP: www.bkksp.cn <br/>
 Server port : 6666